spatie/holidays/README.md

 ### Determining whether a country is supported

-If you need to check a country supported, you can use the `has` method.
+To verify whether a country is supported, you can use the `has` method.

 ```php
 use Spatie\Holidays\Holidays;